-Performance: VDLM achieves stronger zero-shot performance compared to state-of-the-art LMMs, such as GPT-4V, in various low-level multimodal perception and reasoning tasks on vector graphics.
+Performance: Without any human-annotated data, empirical results demonstrate that VDLM leads to significant improvements in state-of-the-art LMMs, such as GPT-4o, across various low-level multimodal perception and reasoning tasks on vector graphics.
 VDLM also offers better interpretability due to its disentangled perception and reasoning processes.

-We leverage an off-the-shelf rule-based image-to-SVG parsing algorithm, VTracer, for converting any image into SVG without learning.
+We leverage a rule-based image-to-SVG parsing algorithm, VTracer, for converting any image into SVG without learning.
 This enables us to obtain an accurate initial perception of the input vector graphic images.
 However, we observe two key challenges when working with raw SVG representation.
-First, off-the-shelf LLMs, e.g., GPT-4, have limited zero-shot reasoning ability on SVG representation.
+First, off-the-shelf foundation models, e.g., GPT-4, have limited zero-shot reasoning ability on SVG representation.
 Second, fine-tuning on task-specific ⟨SVG, question, answer⟩ pairs limits generalization to unseen tasks and domains.
 We discuss our approach for extracting intermediate representations below.

-We propose Primal Visual Description (PVD), a higher level scene representation that bridges low-level SVG paths to more structured primitives required for reasoning.
+We propose Primal Visual Description (PVD), a higher-level abstraction that transforms low-level SVG paths to more structured primitives required for reasoning.
 PVD is a text-based visual description that consists of a set of primitive geometry objects, e.g., circles, line segments.
 Each PVD element contains the primitives' attributes (e.g., color, shape, position, size) with corresponding predicted values (e.g., blue, circle, pixel coordinates of the center, length of the radius).
 See Figure 2 for the ontology we defined.
-Notably, unlike raw SVG, PVD is directly interpretable by state-of-the-art LLMs, enabling zero-shot reasoning on downstream tasks.
+Notably, unlike raw SVG, PVD is directly interpretable by state-of-the-art LLMs and LMMs, enabling zero-shot reasoning on downstream tasks.

 Since SVG is text-based, we can effectively learn a SVG-to-PVD model by fine-tuning a pretrained language model (Mistral-7B-v0.1).
 To obtain the training data, we develop a data generator leveraging PIL.ImageDraw and VTracer, which creates a large-scale ⟨SVG, PVD⟩ paired dataset without any human annotation.
 See Figure 3 above on an input/output example.
 During inference, as shown in the Maze Solving example video, we first decompose the input image into single SVG paths and then individually feed them into the SVG-to-PVD model.